Road & gravel hookless rims: truth twisted by manufacturers

 drawing demonstrating horizontal chain stay length measurement

-Theory aside, there are many hooked rims that are lighter than comparable hookless — although that could be explained by various other differences.
-Light Bicycle, a manufacturer of high-quality carbon rims, has model WR35 (made the Enve way) that can be hooked or hookless, while identical in all other aspects.
-The claimed weight, which has a margin of +/− 15 grams is the same for hooked and hookless variants.
+Light Bicycle, a manufacturer of high-quality carbon rims, has model WR35 that can be hooked or hookless (made the Enve way — while both are identical in any other aspect).
+The claimed weight, which has a margin of +/− 15 grams is the same for the hooked and hookless variants.

 PRO 2.
 Hookless rims “are stronger”